Nit123/CPlusPlusRepo/README.md

 Note 2: Formatting disreprencies will be fixed after all files are completed

 Note 3: My Raspberry Pi is having multiple Kernal Panics so in the meantime, there will be no Output Files

+Note 4: Starting from Files on 11/27/16, output files will be available (got Ubuntu)